Mary-Tyler-Moore/venues-production/README.md

 - I also want to thank [Brad Traversy](https://github.com/bradtraversy) for providing this [gist](https://gist.github.com/bradtraversy/cd90d1ed3c462fe3bddd11bf8953a896) that I used as a reference.

-## Author's Environmental Impact:
+## Author's Environmental Impact Statement:

-#### I am seeking to work 100% remote.
-I am seeking to stop driving my car :car: to an office :office: fives days per week.
-Please help me become a carbon :deciduous_tree: neutral :recycle: JS developer by sharing your stars :sparkles: with me.
+#### I am seeking a job as a remote frontend developer.
+I would to stop driving my car :car: to an office :office: everyday.
+Please hire me, or help me become a carbon :deciduous_tree: neutral :recycle: JS developer by sharing your star power :sparkles: with me.